microbit-foundation/dev-docs/software/interface.md

 ![v2 interface](/docs/software/assets/v2-interface.png)

-The target and interface MCUs are connected by two interfaces:
+The target and interface MCUs are connected by these interfaces:

 - Serial Wire Debug (SWD) for programming the target MCU.

 - UART for sending messages between the two devices.
 In practice, the UART from the target MCU is passed through directly to the PC over USB.

+- <span class="v2">V2</span> I2C using a custom [protocol](/software/spec-i2c-protocol/).

 ### Reference design